menacit/virt_base_course/09-intro_recap.md

 - Describe three ways virtualisation can improve reliability
 - Explain the main difference between HW-level and OS-level virtualisation
 - Explain why virtualisation can have a negative impact on performance
-- Describe why network/shared storage is most often used for storing virtual disks of VMs

 **[courses+virt\_010901@%EMAIL_DOMAIN%](mailto:courses+virt_010901@%EMAIL_DOMAIN%)**